-The difference between the old alchemists and the modern financial alchemists is that actions of the latter group endanger the stability of an already fragile financial system.
+The difference between the old alchemists and the modern financial alchemists is that the actions of the latter group endanger the stability of an already fragile financial system.

 derivatives of derivatives of derivatives